galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > ### {% icon comment %} Comments
 >
-> ⚠️ Please note, that if you want your chart to be more precise and to specify that the x-axis corresponds to "Week and year", it is possible.
+> {% icon warning %} Please note, that if you want your chart to be more precise and to specify that the x-axis corresponds to "Week and year", it is possible.
 In order to do so, follow the tip below:
 >    > ### {% icon tip %} Tip: Creating a new column of the dataset containing the week and the year First of all, you have to know how many years are taken into account in your dataset.
 >    > 1.
 Search for the tool `Count occurrences of each record` with the following parameters